videojs/video.js/docs/guides/setup.md

 </video>
 ```

 You can use a `<video-js>` element instead of `<video>`.
-Using a `<video>` element is undesirable in some circumstances, as the browser may show unstyled controls or try to load a source in the moments before the player initialises, which does not happen with the `<video-js>` custom element.
+Using a `<video>` element is undesirable in some circumstances, as the browser may show unstyled controls or try to load a source in the moments before the player initializes, which does not happen with the `<video-js>` custom element.

 ```html
 <video-js>